ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Note that the **destination** is set to `myapp-secret`, which will be the Kubernetes secret created.
 We can check the status of our vault secret by doing:

 .. code-block:: bash
+   :caption: Inspect the status of the VaultStaticSecret resource

    kubectl describe vaultstaticsecret/test-secret

 Which should throw:

 .. code-block:: bash
+   :caption: Inspect the status of the VaultStaticSecret resource

    Events:
    Type     Reason            Age   From               Message